 Most often, though, some combinations of objects are not feasible, while others are: if there are more candidates than positions to be filled, only sets of size less than or equal to the available number of slots are feasible; if objects are the characteristics of an alternative, some collections of characteristics may be mutually incompatible, and others not.
 Our purpose in this paper is to characterize the families of strategy-proof voting procedures when not all possible subsets of objects are feasible, and voters' preferences are separable or additively representable.
-As in Barberà, Sonnenschein and Zhou (1991), we can identify each set of objects with the value of its characteristic functions, and thus with some vertex of the k-dimensional hypercube.
-Our characterization tells us exactly what social choice functions will be strategyproof and onto for each given set of vertices, to be interpreted as the family of feasible subsets from which society wants and can choose from.
+As in [7], we can identify each set of objects with the value of its characteristic functions, and thus with some vertex of the k-dimensional hypercube.
+Our characterization tells us exactly what social choice functions will be strategy-proof and onto for each given set of vertices, to be interpreted as the family of feasible subsets from which society wants and can choose from.
 Our main conclusions are the following.
-First: rules that satisfy strategy-proofness are still voting by committees, with ballots indicating the best feasible set of objects.
-Second: the committees for different objects must be interrelated, in precise ways which depend on what families of sets of objects are feasible.
+First, rules that satisfy strategy-proofness are still voting by committees, with ballots indicating the best feasible set of objects.
+Second, the coalition structures for different objects must be interrelated, in precise ways which depend on what families of sets of objects are feasible.
 Specifically, each family of feasible subsets will admit a unique decomposition, which will dictate the exact form of the strategy-proof and onto social choice functions that can be defined on it.
-Third: unlike in Barberà, Sonnenschein, and Zhou (1991), the class of strategy-proof rules when preferences are additively representable can be substantially larger that the set of rules satisfying the same requirement when voters' preferences are separable.
+Third, unlike in [7], the class of strategy-proof rules when preferences are additively representable can be substantially larger that the set of rules satisfying the same requirement when voters' preferences are separable.